groupby/storefront/packages/@storefront/flux-capacitor/README.md

 yarn build
 ```

-To build an individual package in response to changes within the src/ directory, run the following command:
+To build an individual package in response to changes within the `src` directory, run the following command:
 ```sh
 yarn dev
 ```